mavlyutov/golagraphite/README.md

 Example of suitable resultset of `tsql_table`-type and timestamps enabled.

 ![TSQL Table with timestamp example](/resources/tsql_table_with_timestamp_example.png "TSQL Table with timestamp example")

-There are a few important things to keep in mind when using this feature.

-* The T-SQL query should be returned with named columns which will be used as metric suffixes.
-You can return as many columns as you want.
-* If you provide the SQL **Username** and **Password** options, they is stored in plain text in the configuration file.
-If you do not provide a username and password, the windows account that the golagraphite is running under will be used against the SQL Server.
-This is a good way to protect the credentials.
-* There is no verification that the SQL command in the configuration file is not destructive.
-Be sure to use a low privilege account to authenticate against SQL so that any malicious T-SQL queries don't destroy your data.
-* If your T-SQL query returns multiple results, only the first one will be sent over to Graphite.

 ## Installing as a Service